Macroeconomy

 The fact that the INE (National Statistics Institute) has already published GDP growth data for all quarters of 2025 also allows us to calculate the average for last year.
 According to the statistical institute, the Spanish economy closed 2025 with total growth of 2.8%, seven-tenths of a percentage point lower than the variation recorded in 2024, but three-tenths of a percentage point higher than that of 2023, the first year without the effects of the lockdowns caused by the pandemic.

-In the fourth quarter, the positive evolution of economic activity came mainly from the growth in household consumption, which increased by 1% compared to the third quarter and by 3.3% year-on-year.
-This is typical in the last months of the year, coinciding with the Christmas season, when retail and restaurants experience their peak sales.
-Public administration spending increased slightly by 0.1%, but remained 1.7% above levels a year ago.
+In the fourth quarter, the positive evolution of economic activity was primarily driven by the growth in household consumption, which increased by 1% compared to the third quarter and by 3.3% year-on-year.
+This is typical in the final months of the year, coinciding with the Christmas season, when retail and restaurants experience their peak sales.
+Public administration spending increased slightly by 0.1%, but remained 1.7% above the levels of a year earlier.

 Prices falling